 LB: I’m so glad you did, because I had never heard of the River City Fiesta.
 I wanted to make sure that it was a real thing.

 LB: That’s fantastic.
-And I love how you were able to put in the historical facts into the mystery and just seamlessly weave them in.
+And I love how you were able to put the historical facts into the mystery and just seamlessly weave them in.

 LB: You also, speaking of history, you also are a bit of an historian yourself.
 You have written fairly significantly on Dorothy Sayers.